 Gigadat FAQs

-Yes, you will be eligible to receive special bonuses, Free Spins and more if you opt in to do so and then make a qualifying deposit using Gigadat.
-However, it is always a good idea to familiarize yourself with any terms and conditions attached to such rewards before you do so.
+Yes, you can receive bonuses, free spins, and more if you opt in and make a qualifying deposit using Gigadat.
+However, always read the terms and conditions tied to any bonus before you do so.

 Yes!
 As with many other popular payment solutions in Canada, Gigadat can be used to make both deposits and withdrawals at a massive range of online casinos.